Jash47/Predictify-A-Seamless-Next-Word-Model-with-Deep-Learning/README.md

-# Task 8 - Next Word Prediction
+Predictify: A Seamless Next Word Model with Deep Learning

-This repository contains the implementation of a Next Word Prediction model.
+This repository contains the implementation of a Predictify: A Seamless Next Word Model with Deep Learning model.
 The model aims to predict the most probable word that follows a given context.
-The project was developed as part of an internship task assigned by Lets Grow More.

 ## Table of Contents